Electric current: Gases and plasmas

 In air and other ordinary gases below the breakdown field, the dominant source of electrical conduction is via relatively few mobile ions produced by radioactive gases, ultraviolet light, or cosmic rays.
 Since the electrical conductivity is low, gases are dielectrics or insulators.
-However, once the applied electric field approaches the breakdown value, free electrons become sufficiently accelerated by the electric field to create additional free electrons by colliding, and ionizing, neutral gas atoms or molecules in a process called avalanche breakdown.
+However, once the applied electric field approaches the breakdown value, free electrons become sufficiently accelerated by the electric field to create additional free electrons by colliding and ionizing neutral gas atoms or molecules in a process called avalanche breakdown.
 The breakdown process forms a plasma that contains enough mobile electrons and positive ions to make it an electrical conductor.
-In the process, it forms a light emitting conductive path, such as a spark, arc or lightning.
+In the process, it forms a light-emitting conductive path, such as a spark, arc or lightning.

 Plasma is the state of matter where some of the electrons in a gas are stripped or "ionized" from their molecules or atoms.
 A plasma can be formed by high temperature, or by application of a high electric or alternating magnetic field as noted above.
 Due to their lower mass, the electrons in a plasma accelerate more quickly in response to an electric field than the heavier positive ions, and hence carry the bulk of the current.
 The free ions recombine to create new chemical compounds (for example, breaking atmospheric oxygen into single oxygen [O_{2} → 2O], which then recombine creating ozone [O_{3}]).

 Vacuum

 Since a "perfect vacuum" contains no charged particles, it normally behaves as a perfect insulator.
 However, metal electrode surfaces can cause a region of the vacuum to become conductive by injecting free electrons or ions through either field electron emission or thermionic emission.
 Thermionic emission occurs when the thermal energy exceeds the metal's work function, while field electron emission occurs when the electric field at the surface of the metal is high enough to cause tunneling, which results in the ejection of free electrons from the metal into the vacuum.
 Externally heated electrodes are often used to generate an electron cloud as in the filament or indirectly heated cathode of vacuum tubes.
 Cold electrodes can also spontaneously produce electron clouds via thermionic emission when small incandescent regions (called cathode spots or anode spots) are formed.
 These are incandescent regions of the electrode surface that are created by a localized high current.
 These regions may be initiated by field electron emission, but are then sustained by localized thermionic emission once a vacuum arc forms.
 These small electron-emitting regions can form quite rapidly, even explosively, on a metal surface subjected to a high electrical field.
-Vacuum tubes and sprytrons are some of the electronic switching and amplifying devices based on vacuum conductivity.
+Vacuum tubes and krytrons are some of the electronic switching and amplifying devices based on vacuum conductivity.